14th-Rival/Install-Crack-Confluence/README.md

 - Next, connect confluence to your created database.
 - Then proceed, it should work by now.
 ---
-Hopefully this will help you!
+I hope that these will help you!